fishmingyu/GeoT/README.md

 self[i][j][index[k]] += src[i][j][k]  # if dim == 2
 ```

-Additionally, we introduce a `sorted` flag to enhance the performance of the `index_scatter_reduce` kernel.
-A sorted input not only improves processing locality but also reduces atomic operations, significantly boosting the parallel processing capabilities of both CPUs and GPUs.
+Additionally, we have integrated a `sorted` flag to optimize the index_scatter_reduce kernel's performance.
+A sorted index enhances processing locality and minimizes atomic operations, thereby substantially improving the parallel processing efficiency for both CPUs and GPUs.
+This feature can be implemented from the revised frontend, as shown in the PyG framework code (#TODO).
+A sorted index adheres to a non-decreasing order.
+For instance, `index = [0, 0, 0, 1, 1, 2]` qualifies as a sorted index when sorted=True.